danstowell/mptk/src/matlab/experimental/doc/readme-Development.txt

          1: Atom number in book (1 to numAtoms)
          2: Atom type
          3: Atom number in atom(type) structure
-         4: Atom selected or not (used for saving part of a book) 4+channel: Atom position for channel 'channel' (1 to numChans)
+         4: Atom selected or not (used for saving part of a book) [NB: it may be better to remove this from the index sin ce this is a mask, not an index]
+         4+channel: Atom position for channel 'channel' (1 to numChans)
     - atom:  [1 x Ntype struct]
          +- type : string